 Rehabilitation is about more than just exercising.
 It’s about making sure you’re emotionally and physically prepared through every phase of treatment.
 For most patients, rehab typically begins the day after surgery.

-At UC San Diego Health, patients undergoing breast cancer surgery are referred to rehab by their doctor (e.g., surgeon, primary care physician, oncologist).
+At UC San Diego Health, patients undergoing breast cancer surgery are referred to rehab by their doctor, who may be a surgeon, primary care physician or oncologist.

 Breast Cancer Rehabilitation Services